 As there may be complications linked to having your lymph nodes removed, your surgeon may recommend having a sentinel lymph node biopsy beforehand.
-This helps to identify the first lymph node that the tumour cells drain into (the sentinel lymph node).
-Your surgeon will then only need to remove the sentinel lymph node to test it for cancer.
-If the results come back as negative, it means the cancer hasn't spread to the lymph nodes and they don't need to be removed.
+This helps to identify the first lymph node that the tumour cells drain into (called your sentinel lymph node).
+Your surgeon will then need to remove only your sentinel lymph node to test it for cancer.
+If the results come back as negative, it means the cancer hasn’t spread to your lymph nodes and they don’t need to be removed.

-I've had swollen lymph nodes for several months.
+FAQ: I’ve had swollen lymph nodes for several months.
 Do I need to have them removed?
 FAQ: I’ve had swollen lymph nodes for several months.
 Do I need to have them removed?

-No, having swollen lymph nodes doesn't automatically mean that you need to have them removed.
-However, you should see your GP if they stay enlarged for more than a week or two.
+No, having swollen lymph nodes doesn’t automatically mean that you need to have them removed.
+But it’s a good idea to see your GP if they stay enlarged for more than three or four weeks.

 There are many reasons why you might have enlarged lymph nodes.
 The most common cause is an infection, for example:

 - a genital or pelvic infection, which may cause lymph glands in your groin to swell

-- a breast infection, which may cause lymph glands in your armpit to swell
+- a breast infection, which may lead to swelling in lymph glands in your armpit

-- glandular fever, which affects your whole body and may cause lymph glands in the neck, armpit and groin to swell
+- glandular fever, which affects your whole body and may cause swollen lymph glands in your neck, armpit and groin

-Lymphoedema is a swelling caused by a build-up of fluid in the area where you have had a lymph node removed.
-It occurs when the lymphatic system doesn't work properly.
+Lymphoedema is a build-up of fluid that causes swelling.
+If you have lymph nodes removed, it can develop in the area they were taken from.
 It can affect any part of your body but is most often seen in your arm or leg.

-If the lymphatic system is blocked or damaged, fluid isn't removed from your tissues.
+If your lymphatic system is blocked or damaged, fluid isn’t removed from your tissues.
 This causes swelling (lymphoedema), usually in an arm or leg.
-If you have lymph nodes removed, there is a risk that you may develop lymphoedema.
+If you have lymph nodes removed, there’s a risk that you may develop lymphoedema.
 You’re more likely to develop lymphoedema if you have several lymph nodes removed and if you’ve had radiotherapy treatment for cancer.

 Symptoms of lymphoedema may include:

-- a feeling of tightness and heaviness in your limb
+- a feeling of tightness, fullness and heaviness in your arm or leg